 Even the most reliable California field sobriety tests (FSTs) aren't accurate indicators of alcohol and/or drug impairment.
 The three tests that have actual data to support their trustworthiness are only 65-77% accurate at detecting impairment--and that's only if they are precisely administered and scored (which is rarely the case).12

 And the same innocent explanations that can account for physical signs of impairment can explain poor performance on FSTs.
 Additionally, factors such as

 - bad weather conditions,

 - uneven surface conditions, and

-that have nothing to do with alcohol and/or drugs can cause an individual to "fail" his/her field sobriety tests.
+can cause a sober individual to "fail" his/her field sobriety tests.

 - trying to pick up something that dropped, or

 The reality is that sober people exhibit moments of bad driving just as impaired drivers do.
 You can build an effective DUI defense strategy--one that many jury members can relate to--around this reality.

 Blood alcohol concentration (BAC) is affected by many different factors, not just the actual amount of alcohol in one's body.
 These factors include (but are not limited to):